 Breakfast Burritos

 Who doesn’t love a good breakfast burrito?
-Through the magic of tinfoil and an iron skillet, it’s super easy to make campfire breakfast burritos.
+Through the magic of tinfoil and a cast iron skillet, it’s super easy to make campfire breakfast burritos.
 And it doesn’t take long either!
 That’s a huge plus when your family wakes up “starving!”

 One-Skillet Breakfast